-We acquired LEEDS in November 2020 in order to enhance our precision policing platform.
+We acquired LEEDS in November 2020 and Forensic Logic in January 2022 in order to enhance our precision policing platform.
 We will continue to evaluate and consider potential strategic transactions, including acquisitions of, or investments in, businesses, technologies, services, products and other assets in the future.
 We also may enter into relationships with other businesses to expand our platform and applications, which could involve preferred or exclusive licenses, additional channels of distribution, discount pricing or investments in other companies.